walcht/neovim-unity/README.md

   the language server - make sure to test with different versions, or only use supported ones.

+---

+- Q. I do not see Neovim in the External Script Editor dropdown, what should I do?
+- A. Try to re-import the whole Unity project (this happened to me once and re-importing somehow fixed it).
+Otherwise, are you sure that Neovim is installed and is globally available or at least in a known location (see source code for locations this plugin looks into to find nvim executable)?

 ## Feedback

 The objective for this guide and its related projects is to provide a rich